rdegges/rdegges-blog/articles/2010/the-asterisk-spooling-daemon.md

 `asterisk-1.6.2.7/pbx/pbx_spool.c` in your [favorite editor][].
 This file contains all of the Asterisk code used to parse, launch, and control call files.

-The first thing you’ll notice (being a sensitive best-practices programmer!) is that there are a *ton* of magic numbers being thrown around in here.
-But let’s just ignore that for now (I’m sure the Asterisk guys are working on it) :)
+The first thing you'll notice (being a sensitive best-practices programmer!) is that there are a *ton* of magic numbers being thrown around in here.
+But let's just ignore that for now (I'm sure the Asterisk guys are working on it) :)

-The two sections of the code which we’re going to look at today are the `outgoing` struct, and the `apply_outgoing` function.
+The two sections of the code which we're going to look at today are the `outgoing` struct, and the `apply_outgoing` function.
 These contain the bulk of the call file logic, and will help us learn a bit about call file internals.

 Look them over briefly.
-In the next section, we’ll dive right in.
+In the next section, we'll dive right in.

 ## The outgoing Struct

-Let’s start out by analyzing the `outgoing` struct, shown below (note: I’ve re-done the formatting and comments so that it displays in proper 80-column width):
+Let's start out by analyzing the `outgoing` struct, shown below (note: I've re-done the formatting and comments so that it displays in proper 80-column width):